 Create a target cache with the same name and configuration as of the source cache.
 Please refer to the Creating Caches section for step by step illustration of the process.

-From the Cache Explorer view, right click on the Bridges node and click Create New Bridge option.
-The rest of the process for creating bridge is the same as explained in Creating Clustered Bridge for WAN Replication.
+From the NCache Manager, click on the Bridges icon from the top left.
+It opens the Bridges page.
+Click on the New button to create a new Bridge.
+The rest of the process for creating Bridge is the same as explained in Creating Clustered Bridge for WAN Replication.

-On the bridge node, replace IP(s) of the target cache in
+On the Bridge node, manually add target cache in bridge.ncconf under the

 Make sure the source and target caches are in running state before proceeding with this step.

-You can monitor the Performance Counters for state transfer using the Statistics window:
+You can monitor the Performance Counters for state transfer.

 In client.ncconf of each client node, change the IP address of source cache server(s) to the IP addresses of the target cache server(s).